w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Creation and Management

-Anyone on the network can create assets on {{ polkadot: Statemint as long as they can reserve the required deposit of 100 DOT on Statemint. :polkadot }} {{ kusama: Statemine as long as they can reserve the required deposit of 1 KSM on Statemine. :kusama }}.
+Anyone on the network can create assets on {{ polkadot: Statemint, as long as they can reserve the required deposit of 100 DOT. :polkadot }} {{ kusama: Statemine, as long as they can reserve the required deposit of 1 KSM. :kusama }}.
 The network reserves the deposit on creation.
 The creator also must specify a unique `AssetId`, an integer of type `u32`, to identify the asset.
 The `AssetId` should be the canonical identifier for an asset, as the chain does not enforce the uniqueness of metadata like "name" and "symbol".
 The creator also must specify a minimum balance,